gorakhjoshi/WebDevelopmentFoundation/6. Typography/Quiz/README.md

 - [ ] C. The Garamond font is not available on the user’s computer, but Times is.
 - [ ] D. All website text is displayed in Times.

-### Q8.What does the following line of HTML code do?
+### Q8.
+What does the following line of HTML code do?

 ```html
 <link href="https://fonts.googleapis.com/css?family=Lato" rel="stylesheet" />